Cubid-Me/cubid-docs/api-reference.md

 ## 4. Fetch Identity

 ### Purpose:
-Retrieves a user's identity data by fetching available stamps and their unique values for a specific user.
-Each stamp can be shared at various levels
+Retrieves a user's identity data by fetching available credentials and their unique values for a specific user.
+Each credential can be shared at various levels
 - 1: not shared
-- 2: share presence of stamp only as a bool
+- 2: share presence of credential only (TRUE or FALSE)
 - 3: share hash of the value
 - 4: share the value
 - 5: share the full JSON